Style Rules¶

 depends-on-order¶

-Ensures depends_on is at the end of resource/module blocks.
+Ensures depends_on is at the end of resource, data, and module blocks (just before any lifecycle block).

 | Property | Value |